top of page

 Travel to the popular Glenn Springs Hotel became easier when the Glenn Springs Railroad opened in 1894.
 Operating ten miles of track from Glenn Springs to Pauline to Roebuck on the Port Royal and Western Carolina, the line owned one locomotive, one combination car, and one passenger car.
 The train, pulled by wood-burning locomotive #1226, made one round trip a day in the summer and three times a week in the winter with a fare of seventy-five cents for adults and thirty-five cents for children.

-The popularity of the health resort never recovered from the Great Depression and the grand hotel was destroyed by fire on July 25, 1941.
+After the Great Depression, the popularity of the health resort never recovered.
+The grand hotel was destroyed by fire on July 25, 1941.
 Today the Glenn Springs Preservation Society owns the church and Cates store building along with the post office.
 The hotel site and spring is privately owned.

 IMG_9227.jpg